Overview

 -

-This means information for the family and children in need, but also regarding the caseworker entering the request.
+The caseworker's contact information should also be kept out of request descriptions.
 When an approved responder makes a commitment to help through the CarePortal platform, they will automatically receive the caseworker's contact information (and vice versa).
-If they are not an approved responder with this level of access, they will be directed to work with someone in their area who does have this approval. -
+If they are not an approved responder with this level of access, they will be directed to work with someone in their area who does have this approval.

 Advocate for the Family

+The description field for a request is incredibly important.
+Our experience has proven that too little detail included about the family or child in need leads to a dramatically lower response rate, so the platform will require a minimum of 50 characters for this field.
 Caseworkers should highlight the family's strengths and the hurdles they've overcome.
 It helps to show confidence in how the family will benefit directly if this request were met, and why.
-When caseworkers have clearly taken time to write something from the heart to explain why they personally want to see a particular family receive help, responders can sense that and often rally around that family as well. -
+When caseworkers take the time to write something from the heart and explain why they personally want to see a particular family receive help, responders can sense that and will often rally around that family as well.

 Include Answers to Potential Questions

 Caseworkers should put themselves in the shoes of a responder that only knows what they are sharing about a family, and ask what questions might remain unanswered to show responders someone has considered their potential concerns.
-For example:
+These answers should be added to the request description to help give responders a head start on understanding exactly how they can help.

 Use Realistic Time and Value Estimates